kdove04/kdove04/README.md

 ## Welcome to my GitHub profile!

-I'm a junior Computer Science student currently enrolled at Jackson State University.
-I'm passionate about data science, AI, machine learning, and coding, and I'm constantly exploring new technologies and improving my skills in programming and analysis.
+I'm a senior Computer Science student currently enrolled at Jackson State University.
+I'm passionate about data science, AI, front-end development, and coding, and I'm constantly exploring new technologies and improving my skills in programming and analysis.

 ## About Me